 Antibiotics in salmon

 According to the Norwegian Veterinary Institute, the amount of antibiotics in Norwegian aquaculture is very low.
-In 2015, the sales of antibiotics for farmed fish in Norway was a total of 301 kilograms active substance.
+In 2018, the total sale of antibiotics to the aquaculture industry in Norway amounted to 931 kilos of active substance.

 Effective vaccines and preventative measures mean that Norway's aquaculture industry uses barely any antibiotics today.